-- I am inclined to travel in cities by myself (where medical care and supplies are usually relatively easy to find) and
+- I am inclined to travel in cities by myself (where medical care and supplies are usually relatively easy to find).

 - travel to rural areas in groups (I can get help from the guide to negotiate the health care issues in these areas).

 - If you are traveling in rural areas by yourself, the experts’ recommended list of medical supplies makes sense.
 You need to prepare for whatever may happen.
-(Karen McCann´s list is the best I have seen).
+(Karen McCann´s Packing Light list (see link at bottom of this page) is the best I have seen).

 - Pack easy-care, wrinkle-resistant, quick-drying clothes.
 I often buy clothes from Sierra Trading Company and Columbia because they meet these requirements.
 Quick-drying clothes are also useful if you find yourself in a sudden shower without an umbrella or raincoat.

 - Some people buy their travel clothes at a thrift store and leave clothes behind along the way.
-Clothes from a thrift store can be an excellent gift for maids in Emerging Countries.
+Clothes from a thrift store can be an excellent gift for hotel staff.
 However, it is hard for me to find enough clothes that are comfortable and ¨respectful¨ at thrift stores.
 I may try this if I lose weight (thrift stores often do not have many garments for heavier-set men) and have a relatively short trip.